Phong-Hua/FlightSurety/README.md

 `npm install`
 `truffle compile`

-## Requirements
+## Project Requirements

 This project meets following requirements:

 ### Airlines
-Register first airline when contract is deployed
+- Register first airline when contract is deployed
-Only existing airline may register a new airline until ther are at least four airlines registered Registration of fifth and subsequent airlines requires multi-party consensus of 50% of registered airlines
+- Only existing airline may register a new airline until ther are at least four airlines registered
+- Registration of fifth and subsequent airlines requires multi-party consensus of 50% of registered airlines

 ## Develop Client